jackall3n/jackallen.me/content/blog/2019-01-creative-technologies/index.md

 start: "2019-01-01T00:00:00"
 end: "2020-03-20T00:00:00"
 position: Development Consultant
-keywords: [React, Typescript, SAFe, Selenium]
+keywords: [React, Typescript, Docker, SAFe, Selenium]
 ---

 ```typescript
 const message: string = "Welcome to Creative Technologies!";
 ```

-I joined Creative Technologies Limited as part of their React front end team.
-Our teams responsibilities were to develop a greenfield reporting application used by clients within Schroders and Lloyds.
+As a partner of both Schroders and Lloyds, Creative Technologies is responsible for supplying the asset management software used by both their financial advisors and clients.
+I was brought in to assist in the construction of an integrated word processing application used to generate financial reports.

-The company migrated to working within the scaled agile framework **SAFe**, which provided opportunity to feed into the longer term roadmap and help prioritise with the wider organisation.
+After adopting the scaled agile framework SAFe, I was given the opportunity to attend collaborative sessions such as I&A and P.I planning.
+There I was able to feed into the longer term roadmap and help prioritise with the wider organisation.

-Key responsibilities/achievements:
+Key Achievements/Responsibilities:

-* Building a project from the ground up with the latest coding standards.
+* Assisting the in construction of a bespoke word processor.
-* Providing a suite of unit tests with code coverage of 100%.
+* Developing a suite of unit tests covering more than 90% of the codebase.
-* Composed an end-to-end suite of automated tests using Cucumber and Selenium.
+* Introducing a wide range of automated tests using Cucumber and Selenium.
-* Mentoring developers through their transition from Javascript to Typescript.
+* Mentoring developers through the transition to Typescript for existing JavaScript projects.

-The methodologies adopted as part of the SAFe migration include PI planning, Retrospectives, I&A sessions, Weekly demos, Backlog refinements and Stand-ups.